top of page

 Why Is It Called "Florida's Grapefruit League"?

-In 1915 there was an interesting incident in Daytona Beach that might give some insight to where the name originated.
-Ruth Law, an aviator was doing an exhibition flying.
-She took a player from the Dodgers in the plane with her and the idea was for him, to throw down a baseball to his manager, who was on the field.
-The Dodgers player was having second thoughts, thinking that a ball might hurt his manager, so instead he threw down a grapefruit.
-The manager was hit in the chest and the grapefruit exploded.
-The manager, for a few seconds actually thought that he was dying and screamed "I'm dying, I'm dying!".
-It brought laughter and cheers for the audience and the players because they knew he wasn't dying and that he was hit by a grapefruit.
+In 1915, an interesting incident occurred in Daytona Beach that might give some insight into where the name originated.
+Ruth Law, an aviator, was doing an exhibition flying.
+She took a player from the Dodgers in the plane with her, and the idea was for him to throw down a baseball to his manager, who was on the field.
+The Dodgers player was having second thoughts, thinking that a ball might hurt his manager, so instead, he threw down a grapefruit.
+The manager was hit in the chest, and the grapefruit exploded.
+For a few seconds, the manager actually thought that he was dying and screamed, "I'm dying, I'm dying!"
+This brought laughter and cheers from the audience and players because they knew he wasn't dying and that he was hit by a grapefruit.

 bottom of page